Kpate372/wireshark_presentation/wireshark.md

 ```
 ip.addr == 192.222.0.20 and dns
 ```
-The hackers can hijack domain names by manipulating their DNS records to redirect victims to malicious servers.
 In the above tutorial, after getting the credentails of user the hacker can redirect victim to a fake log in form by manipulating the victim DNS record.

-To mitigate the effects of DNS hijacking, most web services have started using *HTTPS* combined with a security mechanism called *HTTP Strict Transport Security (HSTS)*.
+To mitigate the effects of DNS exploitation, most web services have started using *HTTPS* combined with a security mechanism called *HTTP Strict Transport Security (HSTS)*.
 It is honored by all modern browsers and it prevents protocol downgrade attacks and cookie hijacking and instructs browsers to always access a website over encrypted connections (HTTPS).
 For more information on *HSTS* (see on [link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)).